VEGGIE MEMBERSHIP – 2017 SEASON

 The Organic Farm grows assorted herbs, such as basil, cress, coriander, dill, curly and flat leaf parsley, several kinds of mint, oregano, rosemary, tarragon and thyme.
 We supply veggie co-op members with herbs as they become available including basil and herb bouquets (sample of three to five herbs).
 Members can order additional herbs, such as basil, by special order if we have an adequate supply.
 We also provide tips on drying and freezing herbs.

 Specialty Items.
 Occasionally, other specialty items are added to the weekly collection of veggies and herbs to add interest, for example, edible flowers, recipe samples or recipes such as Tabouli with core ingredients.
-Members can also exchange these items for basic veggies as available if they wish.
+Members can also exchange these items for basic veggies that are available if they wish.